An Insect Hotel is a nesting and hibernation aid for insects – used by nature-loving gardeners to promote diversity in their back yards.

 They are geared towards beneficial insects and pollinators, such as bumblebees, wild bees, honey bees, butterflies, ladybirds and beetles.
 As well as other predatory insects that help to control unwanted pests in your garden or allotment.

-Insect hotels consist almost exclusively of natural materials such as wood, tree bark, straw and bamboo.
+Our Insect Hotel is made of natural materials such as wood, tree bark, straw and bamboo.

 This hotel has a strong wire mesh to protect against birds and a weather resistant coating.
 This makes it tough enough to stay in your garden all year round!